swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

 have a mechanical migration.
 A corresponding warning will be emitted in this case to avoid the false impression that the impacted source code is compatible with the feature.
+This warning will belong to the diagnostic group `StrictLanguageFeatures`.

 ### Interface